asteca/ASteCA/docs/contents/synthetic_mod.rst

 clusters, sampled from a normal distribution centered on the ``model`` values with STDDEVs taken from the ``model_std`` values.

-After calling these methods, we a<re ready to estimate:
+After calling these methods, we are ready to estimate:

 1. The initial, actual, and lost masses associated to the cluster
 2. The per-star masses (for both single and binary systems)